-Random Vibration Fatigue Life Assessment of Transmission Control Module (TCM) Bracket Considering the Mean Stress Effect 2020-01-0194
+Random Vibration Fatigue Life Assessment of Transmission Control Module (TCM) Bracket Considering the Mean Stress Effect due to Preload 2020-01-0194

 Neeraj Carpenter, Sudeep Yesudas, Michael D. Nienhuis